 On October 9, 2013, President Barack Obama nominated Yellen to replace Bernanke as Federal Reserve Board chair beginning in February 2014, when the incumbent’s term was slated to expire.
 Said Forbes magazine: “Yellen, like Bernanke before her, believes that the creation of money for the sake of doing so is the path to growth.”

-At a Capitol Hill hearing on May 6, 2014, Yellen told Democratic U.S. Senator Bernie Sanders of Vermont—a self-identified socialist—that recently published statistics on income inequality “greatly concern me … [because] they can … determine the ability of different groups to participate equally in the democracy and have grave effects on social stability over time.”
-“There’s no question that we’ve had a trend toward growing inequality,” added Yellen, “and I personally find it [a] very worrisome trend that deserves the attention of policy-makers.”
+At a Capitol Hill hearing on May 6, 2014, Senator Bernie Sanders of Vermont—a self-identified socialist— asked Yellen: “Are we still a capitalist democracy or have we gone over into an oligarchic form of society in which incredible economic and political power now rests with the billionaire class?”
+Acknowledging her concern about that matter as well as income inequality, Yelen replied: “[A]ll of the statistics on inequality that you’ve cited are ones that greatly concern me, and I think for the same reason that you’re concerned about them.
+They can shape the — determine the ability of different groups to participate equally in the democracy and have grave effects on social stability over time.
+And so I don’t know what to call our system or how to — I prefer not to give labels; but there’s no question that we’ve had a trend toward growing inequality and I personally find it very worrisome trend that deserves the attention of policy-makers.”

 Yellen revisited this theme in October 2014, when she told a conference on economic opportunity and inequality sponsored by the Federal Reserve Bank of Boston: “The extent and continuing increase in inequality in the United States greatly concern me.
 I think it is appropriate to ask whether this trend is compatible with values rooted in our nation’s history, among them the high value Americans have traditionally placed on equality of opportunity….
 The past few decades of widening inequality can be summed up as significant income and wealth gains for those at the very top and stagnant living standards for the majority.”